 Consent for post-mortems

-The Trust’s current post-mortem consent form has a section on research included.
+The Trust’s current post-mortem consent form includes a section on research.